TNowalk/my-next-project-course/milestone-3.md

 };
 ```

 Once again, thanks to the middleware `req.project` is pre-populated so we can immediately call the new `upvote` method, we're passing in an anonymous function which is what gets stored in `cb`.
 When the `save` is complete, we either respond with an error or the updated JSON object for the project.

 Ok, you should start seeing a pattern here.
-We create a controller method, then it's time to wire it to a route.
+We create a controller method, then we need to associate it to with route.
 So open up `api/project/index.js` and add this new route:

 ```
 router.put('/:project/upvote', controller.upvote);